sandervandevelde/MQTTBrokerPrivatePreview/README.md

 	- You can use any standard MQTT client SDK.
 See SDK samples here.
 - How can I fix Subscription was rejected error when running the samples?
 	- Topic space updates take up-to 5 minutes to propagate, please retry the samples post that.
-- How do I connect to the MQTT feature with a third party tool that requires username and password as string?
+- How do I connect to the MQTT broker functionality in Event Grid with a third party tool that requires username and password as string?
 	- Username and password based authentication is currently not supported.
 It will be supported in future release.
 - What happens if I have more than 10 subscribers per topic for a low fanout topic space?
     - The 11th subscription request for the same topic will be rejected.